 Those who wonder why God has not yet called them home can be reminded perhaps they may feel purpose once again as prayer warriors for others.
 Let them offer their wisdom.
 Ask questions about their life and times.

-During my years as a hospice nurse, I saw some creative ways friends helped their friends, and I decided to share a few of their ideas.
+During my years as a hospice nurse, I saw the endearing ways friends helped their friends, and I decided to share a few of their ideas.

 ~ Help your friend sort through family photos and label them with names and dates.
 It is a great way to begin reminiscing.